jbratcher/ASP-NET-Core-3.1-Identify-Starter/Readme.md

 * In the Add Identity dialog, the following options:
     * Select the existing layout file ~/Pages/Shared/_Layout.cshtml
     * Select the ApplicationDBContext for the context
-    * Select Add.
+    * Select Add
-* Manually create Data folder in Areas/Identity and add User class (GoThereUser.cs)
+* Add an ApplicationUser.cs class to the Models folder with any necessary fields that inherits from IdentityUser.cs.
 * From the Package Manager Console, add a migration and update the database

 #### Update Scaffolded items to use custom user class